Enrico Schaefer - April 1, 2021 - Non-Fungible Tokens (NFTs)

 NFTs are being used to store smart contracts and authentication for digital artwork and other digital assets.
 A record is created on the blockchain that records a transaction associated with meta-data.
 Meta-data is usually going to be a URL that links to a digital asset, say a digital picture or a digital video.
 So, when an NFT gets put onto the blockchain, it records the terms and authentication of the transaction related to that digital image.
 It’s like a digital signature.
 Like an artist who signs a painting.
 That signed painting is going to be worth a lot more than a print copy or an unsigned version of that painting. just like in the real world, the signature of the creator creates scarcity.
 The scarcity that’s driving market prices into the thousands, tens of thousands, hundreds of thousands, and millions of dollars for a single NFT auction.

-We are going to be seeing a lot of legal issues around NFTs for all sorts of reasons.
-Few lawyers understand NFTs.
 People will bid on an NFT, a non-fungible token, associated with a piece of digital artwork.
 Sometimes they’re not going to get what they paid for, or the digital artwork will disappear.
 In other instances, the signature which acts as the authentication of the digital item turns out to be counterfeit or fraudulent.
-The person running the auction may not be the person who owns rights in that digital asset.
+The person running the auction may not be the person who owns rights to that digital asset.

 Your only protection on the front end is due diligence.
 You could end up with something that doesn’t exist, something that’s pulled down off the web or that is being authenticated by someone that does not own rights.
 On the back end, you may need to hire an attorney who understands NFTs